drieslab/Giotto/README.md

   - [Different ways to visualize your spatial data?](./inst/faqs/visualization_options/visualization_options.md)
   - How to test and store multiple parameters or analyses?
+  - How to create a giotto object with your own spatial network/grid, dimensions reduction, … ?
   - …